NVIDIA/nvtrust/guest_tools/attestation_sdk/README.md

 ## Features

 - Local GPU Attestation (using NVIDIA NVML based Python libraries)
-- Remote GPU Attestation (using NVIDIA Remote Attestation Service)”
+- Remote GPU Attestation (using NVIDIA Remote Attestation Service)

 Note: SDK v1.1.0 is still in Early Access Release (beta), and the APIs may undergo changes until the GA release.